-RAF bridging loan: get a cash advance on your RAF claim
+RAF bridging finance: get a cash advance on your RAF claim

 With lamna, you can get a cash advance on a Road Accident Fund claim settlement.
 That means that once your claim against the RAF has been settled, you can access funds you urgently need – rather than having to wait several months for the settlement to be paid out.

-A Road Accident Fund bridging loan is simply a cash advance on your RAF settlement.
-Once you receive the settlement amount, you can pay back the loan and agreed interest.
+Road Accident Fund bridging finance is simply a cash advance on your RAF settlement.
+Once you receive the settlement amount, you can pay back the amount that was agreed on.

-How to get a loan against your RAF settlement
+How to get bridging finance against your RAF settlement

-To qualify for a loan against your RAF settlement from lamna, all you need is a settlement agreement from the Road Accident Fund or a Court Order, directing the Road Accident Fund to pay you compensation.
+To qualify for a bridging finance against your RAF settlement from lamna, all you need is a settlement agreement from the Road Accident Fund or a Court Order, directing the Road Accident Fund to pay you compensation.

-At lamna, we offer fast, discrete loans.
+At lamna, we offer fast, discrete bridging finance.
 We’re a registered credit provider (registration number NCRCP7428), our interest rates comply with the National Credit Act and we have multiple branches across South Africa.

 Is there ever a good argument for using a loan to help fund a holiday?read more